DecentM/concourse-ts/README.md

 ### About

 Concourse by default accepts yaml as its configuration, which makes it nearly impossible to reuse code for it.
-However, the main advantage in this is that since Concourse is stateless, full pipeline configuration, along with extensions are completely contained within the yaml file.
-We can fix the code reusability issue by creating a library that generates yaml config files.
+Its main advantage is its statelessness and self-contained nature, but this makes config reuse diffucult.
+We can fix the code reusability issue by creating a library that generates yaml using code.

 This is a meta-package that's designed to be used to create a library that's specific to an organisation's infrastructure.
 The dependency chain looks like